 Some random things I have been up to other than work:

-- Taking a CrossFit ramp-up class.
+- Taking a CrossFit on-ramp class.
 Strength training!
 I’ve spent years and years and years trying to find exercise I actually enjoy (that doesn’t involve trekking out to the wilderness that is).
 I don’t know yet if I will stick with it but so far it’s extremely fun.

 - Reading: Mr. Money Mustache, Captain Awkward, Ask Polly, and NerdFitness.